-The following table provides summary statistics for contract job vacancies advertised in Maidenhead with a requirement for SQL skills.
-Included is a benchmarking guide to the contractor rates offered in vacancies that have cited SQL over the 6 months to 28 April 2024 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for contract job vacancies advertised in Maidenhead requiring SQL skills.
+It includes a benchmarking guide to the contractor rates offered in vacancies that cited SQL over the 6 months leading up to 1 May 2025, comparing them to the same period in the previous two years.

 Same period 2023